Thierry de Montbrial: Career

-As a Corps des Mines engineer, de Montbrial chaired the department of Economics of the École Polytechnique between 1974 and 1992.
-He was a professor at the Ecole Polytechnique (1973-2008) and also chaired the department of Applied Economics and International Relations at the Conservatoire National des Arts et Métiers (CNAM) between 1995 and 2008.
+As a Corps des Mines engineer, de Montbrial chaired the department of Economics of the École polytechnique between 1974 and 1992.
+He was a professor at the Ecole polytechnique (19732008) and also chaired the department of Applied Economics and International Relations at the Conservatoire national des arts et métiers (CNAM) between 1995 and 2008.
 Since then, he has been a Professor Emeritus at the Conservatoire National des Arts et Métiers.

-In 1973, Michel Jobert, then Minister for Foreign Affairs of France, put him in charge of setting up the Center of Analysis and Prevision (CAP) for the Ministry of Foreign Affairs.
+In 1973, Michel Jobert, then Minister of Foreign Affairs of France, put him in charge of setting up the Center of Analysis and Prevision (CAP) for the Ministry of Foreign Affairs.
 He then became the first Head Director of the Policy Planning Staff until 1979, prior to Jean-Louis Gergorin.

 In 1979, de Montbrial created the French Institute of Foreign Relations (Ifri), which publishes – among others – the annual report RAMSES (yearly global report on the economic system and strategies) and the periodical Politique étrangère (foreign policy).

 In 2008, Montbrial founded the World Policy Conference (WPC), an annual meeting which addresses global governance issues and which gathers political, economic and social leaders.
-The next edition will take place in Abu-Dhabi on 1–3 October 2021.

 de Montbrial was also chairman of the French-Austrian Centre for European Economic Convergence (CFA) between 1985 and 2015.
 Between 1993 and 2001, he was the inaugural chairman of the Foundation for Strategic Research.
-He is a regular contributor to the media, and was notably a columnist for the daily Le Monde (2002- 2010), after being a columnist for Le Figaro (1989- 2001).
+He is a regular contributor to the media, and was notably a columnist for the daily Le Monde (20022010), after being a columnist for Le Figaro (19892001).

 de Montbrial is on the boards of several institutions and international companies.
 He is – among others – member of the international advisory board of Lafarge and chairman of the international advisory board of the Group OCP (Morocco), and member of the board of directors of the Renault Foundation.
-He was a member of the advisory council of the WTO secretary general, Geneva (2003–2005), member of the Commission Defense and National Security White Paper (2007-2008) and member of the Steering Committee for the Bilderberg Meetings (1976-2011).
+He was a member of the advisory council of the WTO secretary general, Geneva (2003–2005), member of the Commission Defense and National Security White Paper (20072008) and member of the Steering Committee for the Bilderberg Meetings (19762011).

 de Montbrial is a member of the advisory committee of the Peterson Institute for International Economics (Washington), the Carnegie Moscow Center, the advisory council of the Stanford Institute for International Studies and the editorial board of Russia in Global Affairs (Moscow).
 He is also a member of the Fondation Ecologie d'Avenir since 2011.